 - Secondary keywords (as best as you can tell).

-- Title tag.
+- Title tag and meta description.
 This appears as the blue highlighted text in search results.

 - # of Images.
 Are images present, and if so, how many?